totalspectrum/spin2cpp/doc/general.md

 ## Optimizations

+Listed below are optimizations which may be enabled on the command line or on a per-function basis.

 ### Multiplication conversion (always)

 Multiplies by powers of two, or numbers near a power of two, are converted to shifts.
 For example